USEPA/workshops/lessons/r_basics.md

 save(a,y,file="lesson2_ay.RData")
 ```

 This is probably a good spot to bring up quotes vs no quotes around arguments in a function.
 This is a very common stumbling block.
 The general rule is that no quotes are used only when referring to an object that currently exists.
 Quotes are used in all other cases.
-For instance in `save(a,y,file="lesson2_ay.RData")` the objects `a` and `y` are not quoted because they are objects in the workspace.  `file` is an argument of save and arguments are never quoted.
+For instance in `save(a,y,file="lesson2_ay.RData")` the objects `a` and `y` are not quoted because they are objects in the workspace.  `file` is an argument of save and argument names are never quoted.
 We quote the name of the file "lesson2_ay.RData" because it is not an R object but the name of a file to be created.
 You will likely still have some issues with this.
 My recommendation is to think about if it is an object in your R workspace or not.
 If so, no quotes!
 This isn't foolproof, but works well most of the time.

 Next thing you might want to do is navigate around your files and directories.
 While you can do this directly from the console, it is going to be better practice to mostly use RStudio projects to manage your folders, working directory etc.  You can also navigate using the Files, etc. pane.

-##Exercise 1.3
+##Exercise 1.4
 1. Create two objects named `number1` and `number2` and give them the values of 25 and 4, respectively
 2. Create two more objects named `string1` and `string2`, give them any character string that you would like.
 3. Now using `number1`,`number2`, and the power of math create an object called `number3` that equals 100.